Atlas of plant and animal histology

 Degradation centers

-Lytic vacuoles can be found in vegetative tissues, so they are also known as vegetative vacuoles.
+Lytic vacuoles, or vegetative vacuoles, can be found in vegetative tissues.
 They contain enzymes like proteases and nucleases, as well as a number of proteins involved in the defense against pathogens.
-Proton pumps inserted in the vacuole membrane enter protons into the vacuole and acidify the interior content.
+Proton pumps inserted in the vacuole membrane enter protons into the lumen and acidify the content.
 The low pH and the lytic enzymes allow degradation processes.
-Vacuoles have a similar role to lysosomes of animal cells.
-Furthermore, like lysosomes, vacuoles participate in autophagy.
-Vacuolar processing enzymes are proteins also found in vacuoles.
-They transform molecular precursors arriving to the vacuole as inactive molecules into active molecules.
+Vacuoles have a similar role to lysosomes in animal cells.
+For instance, vacuoles participate in autophagy by removing organelles.
+Vacuolar processing enzymes are proteins that transform molecular precursors arriving in the vacuole as inactive molecules into active molecules.

 Apoptosis